Ursuline Academy Summer SchooL

 6683S U.S. Women’s History

-(Freshman-Senior) This course will provide an introduction to U.S. history centering on the experiences of women.
+(Freshman-Senior) This course provides an introduction to U.S. history centering on the experiences of women.
 From the colonial era to the present, students will examine turning points in American history and the key role women have played, and continue to play, in shaping the nation.
 The course will begin with early indigenous and enslaved accounts of life in North America and continue by revisiting major events through women’s eyes.
 By the end of the term, students will be able to discuss how we might reperiodize U.S. history when placing women at the center of the narrative.
 This course will include readings from a range of primary and secondary sources, as well as original research.

 6435S Macroeconomics

 (Senior) This course is the study of American society and the free enterprise system.
-Emphasis is placed upon how society uses its limited resources and produces, distributes and consumes goods and services in order to satisfy the unlimited wants of its members.
+Emphasis is placed upon how society uses its limited resources and produces, distributes and consumes goods and services to satisfy the unlimited wants of its members.
 General principles of economics are presented including theory of supply and demand, money and banking, and monetary and fiscal policies.

-Summer I: 6/2 - 6/23; 8:40 a.m.-11:40 a.m.
+Summer I: 6/4 - 6/26; 8:40 a.m.-11:40 a.m.

 Theology